Nuremberg/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-Shell basics project
+This is a repository for the Shell basics project